Tricolored Heron - Egretta tricolor

 Characteristics

-Tricolored HeronThe tricolored heron is about 22 inches in length and has a wingspan of about three feet.
-It has slate blue feathers on most of its body except for a white chest and belly and a rust-colored neck.
-It has long yellow legs, a white stripe that runs up its neck and long pointed yellow bill.
-The bill turns blue during breeding season.
+Tricolored HeronThe tricolored heron is about 22 inches in length and has a wingspan of about 3 feet.
+It has slate blue feathers on most of its body, except for a white chest and belly and a rust-colored neck.
+It has long yellow legs; a white stripe that runs up its neck; and a long, pointed yellow bill that turns blue during breeding season.
 Males and females look alike.

 Range

-Tricolored HeronThe tricolored heron breeds in southeastern New Mexico and Texas, on the Gulf Coast and on the Atlantic Coast from Florida to southern Maine.
+mapThe tricolored heron breeds in southeastern New Mexico and Texas, on the Gulf Coast and on the Atlantic Coast from Florida to New Jersey.
 It winters from Texas and New Jersey south to northern South America and the West Indies.

 Habitat